Heavy Rain (PS3) Review

 Heavy Rain (PS3)

-All of these methods are applied with a very different purpose in mind than what gamers expect.
-Where most games are about providing the player with enjoyment through a sense of empowerment, Heavy Rain, like some literature, cinema and other fiction, is not necessarily supposed to be “fun”.
-Players receptive to what Heavy Rain offers will find themselves engaging with the characters, experiencing dread, guilt, anxiety, regret and even disgust as the events of the game unfold.
-The game takes a surprisingly mature approach, repeatedly asking the central question “How far would you go to save someone you love,” and reinforcing this with elements of parenthood, childhood trauma, profanity, nudity, and even sex.
+All of these mechanics serve a different goal than what most players expect.
+Where traditional games offer enjoyment through empowerment, Heavy Rain, like some literature, cinema or theatre, is not necessarily “fun.”
+Players open to what it offers will find themselves engaging with the characters on a deeper level, experiencing dread, guilt, anxiety, regret and even disgust as the events unfold.
+The game asks the question, “How far would you go to save someone you love?” and supports it with themes of parenthood, trauma, profanity, nudity and sex.

-This is not a game for everyone.
-The lack of traditional mechanics is guaranteed to alienate a certain segment of the gamer population.
-The emphasis on narrative will bore the more action-oriented.
-It is flawed, but it is also an incredibly brave and dazzling attempt to provoke something other than the usual run n’ gun reaction in its audience.
+This isn’t a game for everyone.
+The absence of traditional gameplay is sure to alienate a segment of the gaming population.
+The narrative focus may bore action fans.
+It’s flawed — but it’s also incredibly brave and dazzling in its ambition to provoke something other than the usual run-and-gun reactions in its audience.

-It’s still too early to say whether Heavy Rain is going to be simply another speed bump on the long road to gaming’s emergence as an artistic medium, or actually become a milestone.
-But one thing is certain, and that is gamers have never played anything quite like thi It may not be for everyone, but everyone should try it at least once.
-The adventure genre has reinvented itself and it is grimmer, darker, more emotional and more sophisticated than anyone was expecting.
+It’s still too early to say whether Heavy Rain will be remembered as a mere speed bump on gaming’s road to artistic recognition — or a milestone.
+But one thing is certain: players have never experienced anything quite like it.
+It may not be for everyone, but everyone should try it at least once.
+The adventure genre has reinvented itself — and it’s grimmer, darker, more emotional and more sophisticated than anyone expected.

 Final Thoughts